-The LaHave River Project Management Team will review the list of Property Owners awaiting installation on a regular basis.
+The first step is to complete the LaHave River Straight Pipe Replacement Application Form .
+The LaHave River Project Management Team will review the list of applicants on a regular basis.
 Your system installation date will be discussed with you in advance, and may depend on the availability of contractors, weather, or the complexity of your location or system required.
 We anticipate installing 5 systems in 2017, 50 - 100 systems in 2018 and up to 100 systems annually until 2023.

 I have a commercial or non-residential system – will the grants still cover 2/3 of the cost?